Defence Service Homes Insurance Scheme

 Email: dsh [at] dva.gov.au

-If you need to update your property information, set up direct debits or anything else you can find the forms here.
+If you need to update your property information, set up direct debits or anything else you can download the forms.Back to top

 - take all reasonable precautions to prevent further loss, damage or liability